-- No vehicular access to the tower sites will be permitted until permanent access roads have been constructed. - Roads will be constructed only in locations shown on the construction drawings or as staked in the field by the Construction Manager (CM) or Environmental Monitor (EM). - The EM shall be trained in agricultural protection measures per New York State Department of Agriculture and Markets (Ag & Markets) Guidelines; - Ag & Markets Guidelines shall be followed throughout the entire Project construction and post-construction monitoring period;
+- Other than as required for geotechnical studies or other pre-construction surveys or those vehicles required to construct the connecting access road, no vehicular access to the tower sites will be permitted until permanent access roads have been constructed. - Roads will be constructed only in locations shown on the construction drawings or as staked in the field by the Construction Manager (CM) or Environmental Monitor (EM). - The boundaries of all work areas shall be identified with stakes or other temporary barrier.
+No vehicles or equipment shall be allowed outside the fenced area without prior approval of the CM/EM.

-- Ag & Markets representatives shall be consulted prior to construction to ensure all construction and restoration activities planned in agricultural areas follow the Ag & Markets Guidelines. - The boundaries of all work areas shall be identified with snow fence or other temporary barrier.
-No vehicles or equipment shall be allowed outside the fenced area without prior approval of the CM/EM. - All roads across agricultural fields will be the minimum width necessary to accommodate construction traffic (i.e. no wider than 16 feet unless approved by the CM/EM). - Roads across agricultural fields shall not be constructed during saturated conditions when their development would damage agricultural soils. - In developing roads on active agricultural land, strip all topsoil from the entire work area and stockpile in windrows along the road or in designated temporary storage areas.
-Temporarily stockpiled topsoil shall be segregated from other excavated material (rock and/or subsoil).
-Stockpiled topsoil must be left on the property from which it was removed. - When stockpiling topsoil in windrows along roads, avoid blocking surface water drainage from the road or adjacent agricultural fields. - Permanent roads through agricultural land shall be constructed by placing up to 12 inches of stabilized gravel on a geotextile mat over compacted sub-grade. - When constructing roads through active agricultural land, final road surface should be level with the adjacent field surface.
+- All roads across agricultural fields will be the minimum width necessary to accommodate construction traffic and crane travel (i.e. no wider than 16 feet permanently and 40ft. temporarily unless approved by the CM/EM). - The construction schedule will be developed so that roads across agricultural fields shall not be constructed during saturated conditions to minimize damage agricultural soils.
+No exceptions to this will be allowed without prior approval of the CM/EM. - • - In developing roads on active agricultural land, strip all topsoil from the entire work area and stockpile in windrows along the road or in designated temporary storage areas.
+Temporarily stockpiled topsoil shall be segregated from other excavated material (rock and/or subsoil) and located far enough from the road edge to allow vehicles to pass without driving over topsoil.
+Stockpiled topsoil will be left on the property from which it was removed. - When stockpiling topsoil in windrows along roads, avoid blocking surface water drainage from the road or adjacent agricultural fields. - Permanent roads through agricultural land shall be constructed by placing up to 12 inches of stabilized gravel on a geotextile mat over compacted sub-grade, unless the Project's engineers and the CM agree on a different configuration. - When constructing roads through active agricultural land, final road surface should be level with the adjacent field surface.
 If drainage or other issues preclude a level surface, the road shall be elevated no more than 6 inches above the surrounding field.
 Topsoil shall be used during restoration to create a smooth transition between the road surface and surrounding agricultural land, so as not to impede crossing by farm equipment. - Where necessary, culverts or water bars shall be installed to assure uninterrupted natural surface water drainage patterns.
-Such culverts or water bars will be installed in a manner that prevents concentration of water runoff and soil erosion. - Maintain access roads throughout construction so as to allow continued use/crossing by farm machinery.
+Such culverts or water bars will be installed in a manner that prevents concentration of water runoff and soil erosion. - Access roads will be maintained throughout construction so as to allow continued use/crossing by farm machinery.
 Maintenance will be required when rutting occurs to an extent that it interrupts natural cross drainage of the area traversed or prevents use or crossing of the road by the landowner. - To prevent damage to adjacent agricultural land, all vehicle traffic and parking shall be confined to the access roads, designated work areas at the tower sites, and/or designated parking and material laydown areas.
 Any necessary pull-offs and parking areas will be developed outside of active agricultural fields.
 If this is not possible, all topsoil shall be stripped from agricultural areas used for vehicle and equipment traffic and parking.
 Such areas will be restored at the end of construction (see restoration specs).